Mediation Month Capitol Family – Mediation Folkestone

 What Exactly Is Mediation?

 The use of Mediation Folkestone as a method for amicably resolving conflicts is a productive technique to do so.
 It requires the participation of a neutral third party, typically one or two trained mediators, who assist both parties in reaching a compromise.
 The participation in the mediation process is purely optional, and it may only take place if both parties are in agreement to do so.
-Everything that is said and agreed upon during the Mediation Folkestone is kept in strict confidence and is not disclosed to any other party.
-The mediator is not allowed to pass judgement, take sides, or offer counsel to either party.
-They encourage both parties to discuss the issues at hand and come to an agreement on how to go forward.

 What exactly are we going to do?